carpentries/instructor-training/episodes/05-memory.md

 ### Group Work

-During the process of participatory live coding, you can pause briefly for learners to accomplish small tasks, or you may occasionally reserve a few of them to be worked in small groups.
+During the process of participatory live coding, you can pause briefly for learners to accomplish small tasks, or you may occasionally reserve a few of them, or create an additional longer exercise, to be worked in small groups.
 The former is better for minimizing cognitive load; the latter adds the benefit of *elaboration* to the process.

 Elaboration, or explaining your work, has demonstrated benefits for learning and supports transfer to long-term memory.
+This is one reason why *teaching* is one of the most effective ways to learn!
-Group work can feel uncomfortable at first and consumes time in a workshop, but learners generally rate group work as a high point for enjoyment and learning in a workshop.
+Group work can feel uncomfortable at first and consumes time in a workshop, but learners often rate group work as a high point for enjoyment and learning in a workshop.
 This is also a great opportunity for helpers to circulate and address lingering questions or engage with more advanced discussions.